-The only thing better than good samples are good free samples or free loops.
+The only thing a music producer likes more than good samples are good free samples or free loops.
 And I'm here to hook you up!
 I’ve done the digging for you to find the best sites for free samples & free loops.

 Of course, samples and loops can be expensive.
 And that’s not to say that they’re not worth it.
 I’ve pick up some absolutely amazing sample packs over the years that were worth every penny.

-But sometimes money is tight.
+But sometimes money is tight, and audio samples can get expensive.
 Or maybe you don’t feel like you need an entire sample pack, just a sound or two.
 You can also save money by resampling your own music into unique loops!

 Some of these sites are a little on the obscure side, but if it sounds good, it is good.